Achronite/node-red-contrib-energenie-ener314rt/README.md

 ### NOT SUPPORTED:
 Specific nodes may be required for new energenie devices.
-Please let me know, via [github](https://github.com/Achronite/node-red-contrib-energenie-ener314rt/issues), if you identify any 'unknown' commands or parameters.
+Please let me know, via [github](https://github.com/Achronite/node-red-contrib-energenie-ener314rt/issues), if you identify any 'unknown' devices, commands or parameters.

 The use of these nodes within the **embedded** node-red implementation in [Home Assistant](https://www.home-assistant.io/) (aka hassio) is [not supported](https://community.home-assistant.io/t/accessing-gpio-spi-from-custom-node-red-node-node-red-contrib-energenie-ener314rt/170002).
 I believe this is due to GPIO being unavailable within the containers that Home Assistant uses.
 If you need to use Home Assistant then please install the native node-red implementation on a raspberry Pi, and communicate with it using messages, such as the MQTT nodes.